How to calculate average cells from different sheets in Excel?

 1. Create a new worksheet, and then select the cell that you will average from multiple worksheets.
 In our case, we select the Cell D7.

-2. Click Kutools > More > Dynamically Refer to Worksheets.
+2. Click Kutools > More (in the Formula group) > Dynamically Refer to Worksheets.

 3. In the opening dialog box, please (1) Specify a fill order from the Fill order drop down list.
 In our case, we select the Fill vertically cell after cell; (2) Go to the Worksheet list box, and check the worksheets whose cells you will average; (3) Click the Fill Range button, and close the dialog box.
 See screenshot: